-TSR was formed at the request of the Grande Prairie R.C.M.P. in the fall of 1995 because they recognized a need for SAR services.
-The R.C.M.P. then assembled a core group of volunteers to undertake the initiative.
+The Technical Search and Rescue (TSR) team was formed at the request of the Grande Prairie R.C.M.P. in the fall of August 1995 because they recognized a need for search and rescue (SAR) services.
+The R.C.M.P. then assembled a core group of volunteers to undertake this initiative.
 At this point TSR researched SAR standards both federally and provincially, conducted a membership drive, engaged in a vulnerability assessment of the local area and began a training process designed specifically to meet the requirements prescribed by SAR Alberta.

 Through our established relationships with local emergency service organizations we have trained select individuals to enable us to support SAR operations in the areas of SAR Management, Swift Water Rescue, Slope evacuation, Man Tracking and Evidence Searches.